Château Tanunda

 How to fit it into a Barossa itinerary

-Use Château Tanunda as one confirmed premium point in a Barossa Valley plan, then verify the practical details before finalising timing.
+Use Château Tanunda as one premium point in a Barossa Valley plan, then confirm the practical details before finalising timing.
 If staying overnight, cross-check the Barossa Valley hotels guide before locking in the day.
 For meals around the visit, the Barossa Valley restaurants guide is the better planning companion than assuming food will be available at the venue.

 For comparison planning, Château Tanunda can be considered alongside John Duval Wines, Langmeil, Peter Lehmann, St Hallett, Turkey Flat, or alongside other Barossa Valley venues generically.
 Keep the final schedule flexible until each venue's current hours, booking requirements, visit options are confirmed directly.